 --enjoys an improved quality of life.

 Achieving this takes time, and varies from patient to patient.
 Some of you will be previously diagnosed and fully stabilized when you begin services with me, and will need followup appointments every 3 months.
-Some of you will be newly diagnosed and starting a new path to a better life; as progress is made, followup appointments become less frequent.
+Some of you will be newly diagnosed and starting a new path to a better life, requiring more frequent followup appointments; as progress is made, followup appointments rapidly become less frequent.

 --- review of life events and changes since last appointment, the effectiveness of medication and treatment(s) for ADHD and any co-occurring physical and mental health conditions, and the status of your physical health.
 It is important to notify me of any new diagnoses and/or medications;